mavlink/MAVSDK-docs/en/examples/README.md

 > **Tip** Information about *writing* example code is covered in the [Contributing > Writing Plugins](../contributing/plugins.md) (*plugin developers* should initially create [integration tests](../contributing/plugins.md#integration_tests) rather than examples for new code).

-This section contains examples showing how to use *Dronecode SDK*.
+This section contains examples showing how to use MAVSDK.

 Example | Description
 --- | ---